composer/windows-setup/src/README.md

 The following instructions relate to [Certum CA](https://en.sklep.certum.pl), who provide cheap Open Source Code Signing certificates.
 Their SHA2 certificate lets you sign code with both SHA256 and SHA1 (for older OSs that do not understand SHA256).
-Note that their certificate renewal process does not work for the Open Source Code Signing product, so you have to buy a new certificate instead.
+Note that their certificate renewal process does not always work for the Open Source Code Signing product, depending on the delivery method, so you have to buy a new certificate instead.

+### Current procedure
+From 2021 Certum have changed their certificate issue mechanisms yet again.
+Now you can buy a product named `Open Source Code Signing in the Cloud` which is much easier to use, but proved incredibly hard to setup due to things not happening as per the documentation (so no surprises there going on past experience).

+You need to install a desktop package (Simply Sign Desktop) and the Simply Sign mobile app.
+Once this is all working, you just click `Generate token` on the app, and enter this into the Simply Sign Desktop window that pops up when compiling.

+### Previous procedure
 From 2017 Certum can only issue certificates using a smart card reader.
 If you purchase their card-reader package, you can install the software from the USB stick, which  also contains helpful instruction manuals.
 The main interface is the `proCertumCardManager` application.
 Also included is